REVELATION 10 - 11:14

 Go to Facebook or Tweet @strangework to interact.

-We come here to the second interlude in the book of Revelation.
-It extends through chapter 11 verse 14.
-This is the interlude between the sixth and seventh Trumpets, just as there was an interlude between the sixth and seventh Seals.
-These interludes are given to fill us in on many additional and pertinent pieces of information before the text continues on with the linear action of the ongoing judgments of the Tribulation.
+We come now to the second interlude in the book of Revelation.
+Just as there was an interlude between the sixth and seventh Seals, this is the interlude between the sixth and seventh Trumpets.
+It extends from chapter 10 through chapter 11:13.
+These interludes in the narrative are here to fill us in on additional information before the text continues with the relentless action of the ongoing judgments of the Tribulation.
 During the interlude between the sixth and seventh Seals (chapter 7), we were introduced to two groups: the 144,000, and an innumerable multitude of Tribulation saints.
-Here in this second interlude, we will be introduced to several things:
+Here in this second interlude, we will be introduced to:

 1. Three crucial personalities of that future day.